scottchiesa/UKB_RAP_Getting_Started/README.md

 Again, there are potentially quicker ways locate and list your files of interest using Linux commands and submitting a txt file list of everything needed, but the above is shown as a basic example.

-Now you have extracted your data, make sure you upload it to your project space for permanent storage
+Now you have extracted your data, make sure you upload it to your project space for permanent storage as anything stored on a Cloud Workstation is automatically deleted every time it is terminated.
+This can again easily be done using a command like the following

+`dx upload extracted_phenotpyes.csv --destination project-XXXXXXXXXXXXXXXXXXXXXX:/Data/ `

+You should now have a dataset of all necessary variables ready for analysis!

+## Running a Basic Analysis on Tabular Data using R

+Coming soon.

+## Submitting a batch of Swiss Army Knife jobs to run in parallel

+Coming soon.